hashicorp/terraform-aws-consul-ecs/examples/mesh-gateways/README.md

 The connection is red because the service mesh is no longer allowing `ecs-dc1-example-client-app` to make requests to `ecs-dc2-example-server-app`.

-If you delete the intention through the Consul UI, the traffic should flow again.
+If you reset the intention back to **Allow** through the Consul UI, the traffic will flow again.

 ## Cleanup